The year was 1992. I had just graduated from Boston University Law School, magna cum laude no less. My mom was proud.

 This program funds up to $6,000 per year with a lifetime total of as much as $60,000.

-Benefits are taxable, and the benefit amount received depends on both the attorney’s income and student loan repayment plan.
+Benefits are taxable, and the benefit amount received depends on both the attorney’s income and the student loan repayment plan.
 The DOJ will match the attorney’s annual student loan payment amounts up to the $6,000 maximum.
 Attorneys whose salaries are under the threshold amount for matching funds will automatically receive the full amount.

 Any payments made under this program are made directly to the attorney’s student loan servicer.